 Here are answers to some of the top questions you may have about the second stimulus checks:

 If you have an adjusted gross income (AGI) of up to $75,000 ($112,500 Head of Household, $150,000 married filing jointly), you could be eligible for the full amount of the recovery rebate – $600 for eligible individuals, $1,200 for joint taxpayers, and an additional $600 for each dependent child under 17.

 *Note, adjusted gross income (AGI) is your gross income like wages, salaries, or interest minus adjustments for eligible deductions like student loan interest or your IRA deduction.
 Your AGI can be found on line 8b of your 2019 Form 1040.

-As your AGI increases over $75,000 ($150,000 married filing jointly), the stimulus amount will go down.
-The stimulus check rebate will completely phase out at $87,000 for single filers with no qualifying dependents and $174,000 for those married filing jointly with no dependents.
+As your AGI increases over $75,000 ($112,500 for those filing head of household and $150,000 married filing jointly), the stimulus amount will go down.
+The stimulus check rebate will completely phase out at $87,000 for single filers, at $124,500 for those filing as head of household and at $174,000 for those married filing jointly with no dependents.

 The same eligibility rules apply to the second stimulus payment as the first one.
 You must have a valid Social Security number, and you can’t have been claimed as a dependent on someone else’s 2019 tax return.

 In general, taxpayers without an eligible Social Security number are not eligible for the payment.
 However, households with different immigration and citizenship statuses will be eligible to receive $600 per individual and $600 per child with Social Security numbers.